vylorane/virtual-moped-exercise/README.md

 - the Moped should auto-drive itself one block at a time to the address of Xi'an Famous Foods, outputting its location with each block.
 - the Moped must use the same methods to move block-by-block and same amount of gas when homing as when being manually driven.
 If it needs to fill up gas while homing, it should do so automatically and then continue.
 The only difference between homing and manual driving is that the user is not being asked what the Moped should do, the Moped is deciding for itself.

+Any driving, including driving while "homing", should consume gas, and potentially lead to running out of gas while _en route_.

 ### Location-based advertising

 Our Moped is paid for by advertising, and should output ads when it reaches the locations of our current clients: